 Craig is the leader of Procopio’s Construction Practice Group and a member of the firm’s Management Committee.
 He is a former leader of the firm’s Litigation team.
 Craig’s practice emphasizes general business litigation, as well as construction law and litigation.
 In the business litigation area, Craig has handled matters including partnership disputes, alter ego liability and contractual disputes.
 In the construction arena, he is experienced in handling disputes arising on both public and private works of improvement, inclusive of contractual disputes, bid protests, mechanic liens, stop notice and payment bond claims, work out agreements, design professional errors and omissions and delay, disruption and inefficiency claims.
 Craig has represented general contractors, subcontractors, public and private owners and sureties in various matters over the course of his career.
 Craig was admitted to practice in the U.S. District Court, as well as the Central and Southern Districts of California in 1981.
 He was later admitted to practice in the U.S. Court of Appeals, Ninth Circuit, U.S. Court of Federal Claims and the U.S. Supreme Court.
 In June of 1993, Craig was the principal founder of the law firm of Ramseyer & Kuhlman, APLC, where he worked until Ramseyer & Kuhlman merged with Procopio in May of 2001.

-Originally from Brooklyn, N.Y., Jerry has resided in Germantown, Tenn. for the past 31 years.
+Originally from Brooklyn, N.Y., Jerry has resided in Germantown, Tenn. for the past 35 years.
 He attended Lehman and Brooklyn Colleges, earning a degree in Education in 1976.
-He and Karyn Harcup Waxman have been married 38 years.
-They have two married daughters, Erica and Kimberly, a granddaughter Eva, and a new granddaughter expected in July 2015.
+He and Karyn Harcup Waxman have been married 42 years.
+They have two married daughters, Erica and Kimberlyand three granddaughters Eva, Jordan and Juniper.
 Jerry enjoys playing golf and spending quality time with his family.
 Jerry’s sales and marketing career began in 1979 at Kalex Chemical Co.
 He then served for 19 years as National Sales Manager for Intex Plastics.
 He and his business partner, Jim Jones, purchased Intex in June 2003, changing the name to Mississippi Polymers, Inc. in October 2003.
-Mississippi Polymers grew into a $70+ million company, with expected revenues to exceed $90 million over the next 5 years.
-Selling the company in October 2012, Jerry retains his position as Director of Sales and Marketing.
-Upon Karyn’s diagnosis of PKD nearly 16 years ago, both have dedicated themselves to the PKD cause.
-Karyn has served as the Memphis Chapter Coordinator for the PKD Foundation for the past 15 years.
+Mississippi Polymers grew into a $70+ million company, with expected revenues to exceed $90 million over the next five years.
+After selling the company in October 2012, Jerry retained his position as Director of Sales and Marketing, with retirement scheduled for April 2019.
+Upon Karyn’s diagnosis of PKD nearly 20 years ago, both have dedicated themselves to the PKD cause.
+Karyn has served as the Memphis Chapter Coordinator for the PKD Foundation for the past 18 years.
 Jerry founded and organizes the “Driving Home A Cure for PKD” Golf Tournament.
-This event has raised more than $1 million since its inception, becoming a model for other PKD Foundation Chapter golf tournaments nationwide.
+This event has raised more than $1.7 million since its inception, becoming a model for other PKD Foundation Chapter golf tournaments nationwide.
 In 2011 the tournament became a member of the Liberty Mutual Invitational Family of Charity Events, making it into one of the Memphis area’s top charity golf experiences.